 Once you’ve completed the steps I’ve laid out, it’s decision time.

-A competent franchise attorney will protect your interests.
+Because a competent franchise attorney will protect your interests.
 She’ll also negotiate* on your behalf.

-Contrary to what you may have heard about franchise agreements, there may be things in your agreement that are negotiable.
+Contrary to what you may have heard about franchise agreements, there maybe things in your agreement that are negotiable.

 In addition, even if nothing can be negotiated on your behalf, you need to know that today’s franchise agreements are complex legal documents.
 It’s crucial you understand what yours states.